SonicJuice/Object-Oriented-Data-Structures/README.md

 - Stack

+- Hash Table (utilising the Murmur3 hashing algorithm for formulating deterministic hash indexes that minimise collision rate)

 - Graph (utilising an adjacency list for either directed or undirected graphs, w/ depth-first and breadth-first traversal methods, as well as Dijsktra's algorithm)

 - Binary Search Tree (w/ in, pre, and post-order traversal methods, as well as a balancing method)

-- Vector (w/ Graham Scan to compute the convex hull created by a list of instances.
-This can then be displayed via matplotlib functions)
+- Vector (w/ Graham Scan to compute the convex hull created by a list of instances, which can then be displayed via matplotlib functions)